moby/moby/pkg/tarsum/tarsum_spec.md

 calculation on filesystem layers, the need for this method over existing methods, and the versioning of this calculation.

+## Warning

+This checksum algorithm is for best-effort comparison of file trees with fuzzy logic.

+This is _not_ a cryptographic attestation, and should not be considered secure.

 ## Introduction